larsks/tm-v71-tools/README.md

   This command will by default output the binary data to stdout.
 Use the '-o' option to write to a file instead.

-  You can read a range of blocks by specifying the start and end (inclusive) of the range separated by a colon.
-E.g., to read blocks 0 through 20, you could use `tmv71 memory read-block 0:20`.
+  You can read a range of addresses by specifying the start and end (inclusive) of the range separated by a colon.
+E.g., to read addresses 0x1700 through 0x557f, you could use `tmv71 memory read-block 0x1700:0x557f`.

-  Nothing stops you from providing an offset and size when specifying multiple blocks, but it probably doesn't make sense.

 Options:
   -o, --output FILENAME